solo-io/gloo/docs/content/guides/security/opa/_index.md

 ---

 ## Cleanup
-you can use the [teardown.sh](teardown.sh) to clean-up the resources created in this document.

-For your convenience, here's the content of teardown.sh:
+If you no longer want the OPA admission controller, you can uninstall it from your cluster.
+For example, you might use a [teardown script](teardown.sh), such as the following example.

 ```
 {{% readfile file="guides/security/opa/teardown.sh" %}}
 ```